ARMmbed/mbed-os-experimental-ble-services/tests/README.md

 SecurityManager &sm = ble->securityManager();
 ```

-But these are instead google mocks.
+Whenever an API call is made, the implementation will be called.
+These are replaced in the fake BLE with google mocks.
 This means you can set expectations on them.

 ```
 EXPECT_CALL(ble::gap_mock(), reset());